 One round of seeding grants will be offered each year.
 Successful recipients will be awarded grants on the basis of a competitive selection process, with the number and value of grants determined by the applications received in each round.

 The Australian Government, through Cancer Australia, has provided funding to the Prostate Cancer Foundation of Australia (PCFA) of $3.9 million over three years (2011-2014) to provide national, evidence-based information, resources and psychosocial support for men affected by prostate cancer and their families.

-The grant application period opened in January 2013 and closed 19 March 2013.
-Successful recipients will be announced in December 2013.
+The grant application period opens in December and closes in March each year.
+Successful recipients are announced in December each year.

 Grants program now closed: Support for Cancer Clinical Trials Program